trussworks/Engineering-Playbook/infra/ansible/ansible-primer.md

 When working with Ansible, you’ll probably want to set up a virtual environment so that you can install ansible and any other Python modules necessary without contaminating your system Python installation.
 If you’ve never done this before, this tutorial should help: https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/.
 If you're an experienced Python programmer and want to use `pipenv` or another alternative, that's perfectly fine too.
+It is recommended that you use Python 3 as your Python binary.

 Activate your virtualenv and run: `pip install ansible`